 There are plenty of negative factors to consider when buying a property in the age-restricted community as an investment.

 Only a few retirement communities do not require the monthly fees for the property.
 Most of them do.
 The fee covers the upkeep of the community and may include utilities, housekeeping, yard maintenance, memberships fees for recreation and fitness center.
 As an owner, you are obligated to pay those fees regardless if you rented out the property or not.

 Purchasing a property in the assisted living community implies certain risks.
 You are limiting the pool of your potential renters and buyers.
-To live in such community you usually need to be 55 and older, which immediately exclude the large portion of renters and buyers.
+To live in such a community you usually need to be 55 and older, which immediately exclude the large portion of renters and buyers.

 Lack of Flexibility

 Retirement communities are rare in many cities and states.
-As it was mentioned above, they are located in the specific areas.
+As it was mentioned above, they are located in specific areas.
 Additionally, residents of those communities are subjected to strict homeownership rules and regulations.

 To Sum Up

 Catering to the senior population is a lucrative field in the Real Estate sector.
 In contrast to dealing with millennials, you don’t have to worry about the credit scores or the lack of funding.
 Senior citizens have it all set.
 However, you should take into account that this demographic group has its unique needs and specific whimps.
 In order to successfully target this niche market, you need to develop a comprehensive marketing plan.
 Retired communities presuppose a certain mindset of the residents.
 They are usually extroverted, active and adamant about their independence.